ENG517/Procedure/johnsona/replacewifirouter.md

 ## Wrap Up

-You've successfully replaced your old Synology WRX560 router with a new one!
+Congratulations, you've successfully replaced your old Synology WRX560 router with a new one!
+If you need a quick refresher on the installation process, feel free to check out our user guide on the procedure.
+You can also visit [Synology's Official Website](https://kb.synology.com/en-us/SRM) if you have any questions!